Cacti/documentation/Boost.md

 ## Summary

-Cacti Performance Settings, formally known as `boost` are available to support very large Cacti installations, and are required for supporting the multiple **Data Collector** architecture that Cacti affords.
+Cacti Performance Settings, formerly known as `boost` are available to support very large Cacti installations, and are required for supporting the multiple **Data Collector** architecture that Cacti affords.

-Designed years ago, Boosts intent was to reduce the the main data collectors cycle time by caching writes to disk, and those writes would be handled by an out of band process currently known as `poller_boost.php`.
+Designed years ago, Boost's intent was to reduce the main data collector's cycle time by caching writes to disk, and those writes would be handled by an out of band process currently known as `poller_boost.php`.